ADarko22/BitbucketRepositoryAnalyzer/README.md

 - **BITBUCKET_URL**: The URL of your Bitbucket instance (e.g., https://bitbucket.org).
 - **BITBUCKET_USERNAME**: Your Bitbucket username.
 - **BITBUCKET_PASSWORD**: Your Bitbucket password.
-- **PROJECT_KEYS**: The proejct keys of the repositories to analyse.
-Comma-separated list.
-By default it fetches all projects.
+- **PROJECT_KEYS**: Comma-separated list of proejct keys to analyse.
+By default, it fetches all projects.
-- **DEPENDENCY_REGEX**: The Regex to use for filtering the dependency on the analysed Maven Projects.
+- **DEPENDENCY_REGEX**: Regex for filtering the dependency on the analysed Maven Projects.
   E.g. `org.apache.tomcat[^:]*:\\S+:(\\d+\\.\\d+\\.\\d+)(?:\\.\\d+)?` for *org.apache.tomcat* dependencies (default).

 Ensure that your **Maven installation** is correctly configured: